 The guides will ask you whether you want an easy walk, or a more strenuous hike.
 We opted for the latter and hiked for almost four hours.

-Simien Mountains minus trekking
+Simien Mountains National Park – minus the trekking

 Limalimo Lodge viewpoints

 If you’re not keen on hiking then the Limalimo Lodge is perfectly placed to offer some of the best views without leaving the property.
 You can choose a casual walk to a nearby viewpoint, or a pick-up service if you decide to brave a longer walk than we so, after a more strenuous trek, you are collected and transported back to luxury at the lodge’s base.

 Hire a car and driver

 Another exploration option that we took advantage of on the following day, is car and driver hire for the day.
 This meant that in just 5 hours we were able to drive from bottom to top of the popular 5 day hike to the top of the mountain range.
 In some ways this journey is even more fulfilling than walking it (at least we liked to tell ourselves that) as it allows you to stop and picnic at some of the best viewpoints, rather than hikers who feel the pressure to push on to the top.
 It also allowed us to partake in mini-hikes off the beaten path, whereby we found lush dense forests areas and overspilling waterfalls.

 Perhaps the best bit of the car and driver option is the chance to stop the car once you find the endemic Gelada Baboon – of which there are so many you’ll most likely find them.